-TSBC participated in and provided funding for 15 collection events in 2016.
+TSBC participated in and provided funding for 16 collection events in 2017.
 To reduce the significant costs associated with these events, TSBC once again partnered with the Artist Response Team (ART) to hold Round-Ups in conjunction with concerts held at the schools through the ART education program.
-In 2016, TSBC partnered with ART for 7 Round-Ups, with the schools responsible for all the event promotion through social media, school newsletters and posters, and TSBC providing the collection and a donation to the schools to fund environmental related initiatives.
-In total, over 6,600 tires were collected at the 15 Round-Ups held around the province.
+In 2017, TSBC partnered with ART for 5 Round-Ups, with the schools responsible for all the event promotion through social media, school newsletters and posters, and TSBC providing the collection and a donation to the schools to fund environmental related initiatives.
+In total, over 6,900 tires (program and non-program) were collected at the 16 Round-Ups held around the province.